arif2009/WebApiCore/README.md

 Yes :ok_hand: we successfully access admin method using token
 ![](https://i.imgur.com/EYdTHQJ.png)

-No you can play with it.
+Now you can play with it.
 Remove line `await _userManager.AddToRoleAsync(user, Roles.Admin.ToString())` from `register` method and register another user, try to access `api/values/admin`.
 You can't access because you dont have admin role.